Or04/Employee-management-app/README.md

-*** ngrok and Expo needed: please add the ngrok forwarding url (Referred to localhost: 3000) in all of the screens files Before running.
+*** ngrok and Expo needed: please add the ngrok forwarding URL(Referred to localhost: 3000) in all of the screens files Before running.

 https://ngrok.com/